-(3) 'Significant Risk Transfer notifications and permissions' - process for notifying the PRA of SRT transactions and for obtaining permission to undertake own assessments of SRT;
+(3)'Significant Risk Transfer notifications and permissions' - process for notifying the PRA of SRT transactions and for obtaining permission to undertake own assessments of SRT;

-(4) 'Regulatory capital calculation methodology and SRT' - methodologies firms use to calculate post-securitisation risk weights in SRT transactions;

-(5) 'Implicit Support and SRT' - the PRA's approach to implicit support;

-(6) 'High cost credit protection and other SRT considerations' - factors likely to affect the assessment of SRT transactions;

-(7) 'Excess spread in SRT securitisations' - the PRA's approach to excess spread in SRT securitisations; and

-(8) 'Assessment of commensurate risk transfer (CRT) for portfolios of Standardised Approach (SA) exposures' - the PRA's approach to assessing CRT for SA portfolios.
+- (4) 'Regulatory capital calculation methodology and SRT' methodologies firms use to calculate post-securitisation risk weights in SRT transactions; - (4A) Use of unfunded credit protection for synthetic SRT securitisations; - (5)'Implicit Support and SRT' the PRA's approach to implicit support; - (6)'High-cost credit protection and other SRT considerations' factors likely to affect the assessment of SRT transactions; - (7)'Excess spread in SRT securitisations' the PRA's approach to excess spread in SRT securitisations; and - (8) 'Assessment of commensurate risk transfer (CRT) for portfolios of Standardised Approach (SA) exposures' the PRA's approach to assessing CRT for SA portfolios.

+1 On 20 July 2017, 15 November 2018, and 22 July 2020, this SS was updated - see the annex for full details.

-1.3 The statement supplements the rules in the Benchmarking of Internal Approaches and Credit Risk Part of the PRA Rulebook.
+1.3 The statement supplements the rules in the Securitisation (CRR) Part the Benchmarking of Internal Approaches and Credit Risk Part of the PRA Rulebook.

-2 High-level Significant Risk Transfer considerations
+2: High-level Significant Risk Transfer considerations

-2.1 The CRR requires any reduction in capital requirements achieved through securitisation to be justified by a commensurate transfer of risk to third parties.
-Where the PRA determines that the reduction in risk-weighted exposure amounts (RWEA), which would be achieved through a particular securitisation transaction, is not justified by a commensurate transfer of risk then SRT shall not be considered to have been achieved by that transaction.
+2.1 The Securitisation (CRR) Part of the PRA Rulebook CRR-requires any reduction in capital requirements achieved through securitisation to be justified by a commensurate transfer of risk to third parties.
+Where the PRA determines that the reduction in risk-weighted assets exposure amounts (RWEA), which would be achieved through a particular securitisation transaction, is not justified by a commensurate transfer of risk, then SRT shall not be considered to have been achieved by that transaction.